rur/treetop/README.markdown

 There are times when application logic is best kept on the server side.
 Treetop was created to help improve user experience without the need for client facing APIs.

-Treetop supports partial page updates with a minimal extension to standard web navigation.
-An endpoint is enabled if it is capable of yielding either a normal HTML document, or a list of HTML fragments.
-Fragments that can be applied to update a loaded page.
+Treetop supports partial page updates with a straightforward extension of standard web navigation.
+Any application endpoint can be enabled by accepting the Treetop partial or fragment content type.
+HTML snippets yielded in the response body will be applied to update the loaded page.

 ### No client configuration necessary